 Winning a UK government contract is critical for many organisations to grow or maintain the market share.
 It can provide the opportunity to fund core services or test innovative approaches.

 There are various tendering opportunities across the UK, ranging from, for example, local government small grants schemes, local authority contracts to central funding streams for business innovation, health, education and criminal justice initiatives.

-With Brexit looming and the clock ticking on European Funding streams in the UK, during this period of transition, it is probable that UK government tendering opportunities will become more competitive.
+As the economy continues to evolve, it is probable that UK government tendering opportunities will become more competitive.
 So, this is the time to invest in those winning bid writing skills!

 Respond to all the requirements

 It may seem simple, but these days more often than not, a procurement officer who knows very little about your industry or service, will review your tender for compliance with the specifications, before it is provided to the relevant department or panels for review.
 Therefore, it is so important to ensure that your submission complies with all of the requirements.

 Tender documentation can often appear daunting – with lengthy text, various appendices and annexes.
 The terminology can be off-putting, however, don’t be put off!
 Persist, read through it all, take time to highlight the relevant sections and always focus on the sections that tell you what they need from you.
 It is important to make sure you pick out all of the essential criteria.
 If you are being asked for copies of your public liability insurance, be sure to provide it.
 Where safety policies and quality assurance policies are requested, again, remember to include them.
 When you need to tick a box in the tender criteria to acknowledge the contract, make sure you tick it.
 Read more about responding to tenders.